ddorn/ddorn.gitlab.io/content/page/ressources.md

 windows of iOS or even on a USB key !
 Contact me if you need help ;)

 With no order :
- - [ranger](https://github.com/ranger/ranger) : the best file manager ever, and it runs inside your terminal !
  - [i3-wm](https://i3wm.org) : a tiling window manager that take some time to get used to, but will transform the way you use your computer.
 Caution : once you use it, you wont be able to use any non-tiling window manager.